Texas soldier who drowned trying to help migrants wasn’t equipped with flotation device - NewsBreak

 As a result, the state receives hundreds of purchase requests per day from the border mission, according to the senior official.
 And all of them must be processed by the Office of State Administration, a small cadre of TMD state employees who have also faced recent criticism for their struggles with the mission’s payroll.

 The Texas Military Department is also struggling through a financial crunch.
 Operation Lone Star’s cost has ballooned to more than $2 billion a year, well beyond the $412 million the state Legislature budgeted for the mission.
-This month, TMD officials said the department would need another $531 million to fully fund the mission beyond May 1.
+This month, the department’s newly appointed leader, Maj.
+Gen. Thomas M. Suelzer , said TMD would need another $531 million to fully fund the mission beyond May 1 .

 That request came after state officials had already transferred $480 million to the military department from other agencies in January to keep Operation Lone Star going.